-Knighted Student, Returning Parents/Adults, & Gentry
+Knighted Student, Gentry, Returning Parents/Adults, & Adults/Chaperones

 There is a long tradition of alumni knights and alumni adult volunteers returning to the Games in service of this beloved rite of passage.
 We are very grateful for the ongoing enthusiasm and support.

 We continue to develop the program for alum knights and gentry to have a fulfilling role at the Games.
-There are age appropriate tasks for them as well as opportunities for them to take breaks and socialize with their alumni peers.
+There are age appropriate tasks for them as well as opportunities for them to take breaks and socialize with their peers.

 Ask about getting your alumni necklace and bead of the year when you arrive at the Games.